V-Rajasekar/README/Maven.md

 POM Project Object Model: Its a XML represenation of the project where all the dependencies, and configuration details are stored.

 Its build process composed of many build life cycle, and each cycle can contain one or more phase and each phase can contain one or more goals.

+A goal represents a specific task which contributes to the building and managing of a project.
+It may be bound to zero or more build phases.
+A goal not bound to any build phase could be executed outside of the build lifecycle by direct invocation.

 Downloads dependencies from local, central or remote repository.

 You can build plugins to add custom actions to be done during the build process